adityaarakal/instant-express-manager/docs/USER_GUIDE.md

 Recurring templates automatically generate transactions based on their frequency.
 Generated transactions appear in the Transactions page.

+## Settings

+### Balance Sync

+If you have existing data created before automatic balance updates were implemented, you can sync account balances:

+1. Navigate to the **Settings** page
+2. Scroll to the **Balance Sync** section
+3. Click the **"Sync Account Balances"** button
+4. The sync will:
+   - Calculate what each account balance should be based on all transactions
+   - Update accounts that need adjustment
+   - Show a detailed report of changes

+**How it works:**
+- Treats your current account balance as the "base balance" (starting point)
+- Applies transaction effects: adds income received, subtracts expenses paid, subtracts savings completed
+- Sets new balance = base balance + (income - expenses - savings)

+This ensures your account balances are in sync with all your existing transactions.

+### Data Backup & Restore

+1. Navigate to the **Settings** page
+2. Scroll to the **Data Backup & Restore** section
+3. Click **"Export Backup"** to download all your data
+4. Click **"Import Backup"** to restore from a backup file
+5. Choose to either merge with existing data or replace all data

 ## Planner

 ### Using the Planner